iagodahlem/iagodahlem.com/_posts/2017-06-05-how-to-organize-your-styles-with-itcss.md

 }
 ```

+So, there’s a basic difference between _objects_ and _components_.
+The former refers to generic, abstract pieces of UI with no aesthetic, whereas the latter is a more specific layer targeted at reusability and well-defined aesthetics.

+If you choose not to use the _objects_ layer, you can use components to handle _all small, independent, generic, and reusable pieces of your UI_, like `.button`, `.input`, etc.

-In this layer, I like to think that will be all the small independent pieces of the UI, like `.button`, `.input`, etc. And if I need to style more specific parts of the UI, that is, less independent parts, I add an new layer, called _pages_, or _layout_, depending on the specificity of this style, or the pattern adopted by the team.
+If you need to style _even more specific_ parts of your UI, you can add a new layer called _pages_ or _layout_, depending on the specificity of your styles and the pattern adopted by your team.

 ### Trumps

-Here will be overrides, helpers, utilities, specific classes that affect only one piece of the DOM, like, `.hidden`, `.relative`, `.one-half`, etc. Here can be used `!important`, because we need to override the other layers.
+Here you can have _overrides_, _helpers_, _utilities_, and specific classes that affect single pieces of the DOM, like, `.hidden`, `.relative`, `.one-half`, etc.

+Because we need to override settings coming from other layers, this is the __only__ place where `!important` is permitted.

 ```scss
 .one-half {